There may be no more confusing car-care topic than that of tire treatments.

 What We Don’t Like

 - The application process takes some time.
-For best longevity, you’ve got to let the product sit on the tire at least 30 minutes.
-If you’re in a hurry, this is going to be frustrating.
+For best longevity, you’ve got to let the product sit on the tires for at least 30 minutes.

 - If your tires are badly aged, this product may not have enough shine power to bring them back to respectability.